Cwantic/Documentation/Design/Elements/Node.md

 ![Image](../../Images/Node1.jpg)

 {: .warning }
->ATTENTION, the currecnt specification is important (Ex : 6" Sch 40) for the default node connection.
+>ATTENTION, the current specification is important (Ex : 6" Sch 40) for the default node connection.

 Fill the **GLOBAL** X, Y, Z coordinates and a name (1).